McNeese Logo

 Freshmen are advised based upon their selected major and according to the core curriculum listed in the catalog.
 After admission to the University, students seeking to change majors must notify their academic advisor to receive instructions as to next steps.
 Once the advisor has been notified and the major has been changed in the student information system, the student will be subject to the regulations of the catalog in effect at the time the major is selected.

-Timeline for student Advising
+Timeline For Student Advising

 Continuing students will receive email communication from their assigned Freshman advisor around mid-September (for Spring registration) and mid-March (for Summer and Fall registration) that will inform students of advising availability.

-New students for Summer or Fall 2025 will receive email communication from their assigned Freshman advisor around early April that will inform students of advising availabilities.
+New students for Summer or Fall will receive email communication from their assigned Freshman advisor around early March that will inform students of advising availabilities.

 We encourage students to check both their McNeese student email and personal email frequently for communications from freshman advising.